Freelancer Tax Deductions: Common Expenses You May Be Able to Claim

 The biggest mistake you can make is combining your personal and business finances.
 If you take away one piece of advice from this guide, let it be this: Open a separate checking account for your side hustle.

 By tracking your expenses accurately and claiming every deduction you are legally entitled to, you transform tax season from a massive financial burden into a strategic advantage.
 You worked hard for your 1099 income in 2026—make sure you keep as much of it as possible.
+(If you still work a primary W-2 job alongside your freelance gig, make sure your employer withholdings are fully optimized by reading W-4 Form Explained: How Tax Withholding Actually Works).

 Disclaimer: The information provided in this guide is for educational purposes only and does not constitute financial, investment, or tax advice.
 All financial products and offers are subject to individual credit approval and specific lender terms.
 Please consult with a qualified financial professional to determine if the strategies or products discussed in this guide are the right fit for your personal financial situation.